HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 This experiment could be the basis of a real world application such as (insert something here).

 ### Experiment 11- Pedestrian Crossing ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](PedestrianExperiment1.png)

 (Above is an image of the pedestrian crossing experiemnt.
-This experiment works just like a real pedestrian crossing and is equipped with LEDs and a piezo buzzer to truly emmulate the real life experience.)
+This experiment works just like a real pedestrian crossing and is equipped with LEDs and a piezo buzzer to truly emmulate the real life experience.

 #### Reflection ####

 WIth in this experiment, I learnt how to make a more complex replication through a multi step experiment that interacts with LEDs, buttons, and the buzzer.

-This experiment could be the basis of a real world application such as (insert something here).
+Learning how to create a more complex interaction further developed my problem solving skills.
+This is because whilst replicating this project I noticed that one of the LEDs were not operating.
+To solve this I first checked the code and found no problems.
+I then checked the connections on the breadboard and eventually discovered that the LED was not placed with the flat side in the correct direction.
+Consequently, by venturing out and completing a more complicated experiment I did encounter a obstacle but by overcoming this I developed my problem solving skills.

+This experiment could be used in a real life context through a board game that indicates when it is each players turn.
+This relates through the timing capabilities and the indicators of the LED and the piezo buzzer.
+This project could also be manufactured as a miniature pedestrian crossing for toy cars.